ArikXEspinosa/Web-Redesign-Project/README.md

 - Improved team and client communication through iterative feedback, user testing, and agile planning methods.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - WordPress – for building and customizing the website using themes, plugins, and widgets.

 - Elementor - for visual design and layout editing.

-HTML/CSS/JavaScript – for customizing design elements and interactivity beyond prebuilt templates.
+-HTML/CSS/JavaScript – for customizing design elements and interactivity beyond prebuilt templates.

-Microsoft Access – for designing and implementing a relational database to manage resources or donations.
+-Microsoft Access – for designing and implementing a relational database to manage resources or donations.

-Microsoft Excel  – for creating a Gantt chart to plan and track project milestones.
+-Microsoft Excel  – for creating a Gantt chart to plan and track project milestones.

-Draw.io  – to design a dialogue tree mapping the donation process logic and flow.
+-Draw.io  – to design a dialogue tree mapping the donation process logic and flow.